 Electrocardiogram in long QT syndrome (LQTS).
 Upper row shows electrocardiogram (ECG) strips from three LQTS patients with marked QT prolongation and typical ST-T morphologic abnormalities: straight ST segment (left), wide T wave with late component (center), and biphasic T wave (right).
 The ECG shown in the lower row is an example of the typical polymorphic ventricular tachycardia that can lead to syncope and/or sudden cardiac death in LQTS.

 Genetic Basis and Pathophysiology

 Fifteen genes have been associated with LQTS (Table 80–1).
-Their common consequence is the disruption of one or more ionic currents that ...
+Their common consequence is the disruption of one or more ionic currents that contribute to ...